Superalgos/Superalgos/docs/pages/suite/suite-advanced-backtesting.md

 For the reasons above, you may choose to run each testing session on separate tasks.

-The easiest way to create sessions under this configuration is by cloning an existing task and dropping the cloned file back on the design space.
-Once the new task is on the design space, you may chain it to your preferred task manager.
+The easiest way to create sessions under this configuration is by cloning an existing task and dropping the cloned file back in the design space.
+Once the new task is in the design space, you may chain it to your preferred task manager.

 [![Sessions-01-Duplicate](https://user-images.githubusercontent.com/13994516/70354911-23d8c000-1871-11ea-8a6c-552ab6e206ce.gif)](https://user-images.githubusercontent.com/13994516/70354911-23d8c000-1871-11ea-8a6c-552ab6e206ce.gif)